min2ha/ukwa-site/content/target/52823/index.en.md

   "subject": "UK General Election 2017"
 }

-# Institute of Directors: General Election 2017: What Matters to Business

 The Policy team at the Institute of Directors presents business priorities for the General Election covering Brexit, tax, industrial strategy, immigration and more.
 Keep up with the latest below.